simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_hour_int` function docstring

-Set the validation to check a specified argument's value is a valid hour integer (0-23).<hr>
+Set a validation to check a specified argument's value is a valid hour integer (0-23).<hr>

 **[Parameters]**